DEWNR/bookeasy/README.md

 # Build tools

 * run npm install
 * gulp
 * gulp production

+## Manual tasks

+* gulp operatorData
+this task is only run manually if you wanted to update C:\WORK\bookeasy\src\data\operatorData.json with the latest data from BookEasy's API

+*gulp server
+you could run this after running `gulp production` if you wanted to test the current html pages compiled in \public\

 # BookEasy

 ## BookEasy keys
 *  env: 7e5893292834eb2b34cd1d9b11437df9